 - Each child is expected to attend school on a regular basis.
 Reasons for all absences must be recorded.
 If a preschool child will not attend, the parent will notify the teacher before the beginning of class if possible. - It is very important that your child be on time to school. - Drop Off: Classroom doors open at 8:30am.
 Answer "Question of the Day", students wash their hands and are to go to the designated carpet area.
-Parents are to leave the classroom once their child is seated and signed in.
+Parents are to leave the classroom once their child is seated and signed in using a full legal signature.
 (Signing in is Mandatory) - Pick Up: Classroom doors open at 11:30am.
 The teacher will report the day's events and call student's names to leave.
-Parents must sign their child out. - When a child has not been picked up within 15 min. of dismissal and no parent contact has been received the following steps will be taken: - $\checkmark$ The staff will try to contact the parent; - ✓ Persons on the emergency card, furnished by the parent, will be contacted in the order listed, to locate an authorized person to pick the child up immediately; - ✓ The Preschool Program Director or the Site Supervisor will be contacted. - Attendance includes excused absences by children because of illness or quarantine of the child family emergency, and court ordered visitation, medical/ dental /vision appointments, or a reason which is clearly in the best interest of child. - Family emergencies will be excused on a case by case evaluation by the Director.
-Examples: severe illness of close relative, broken down car, housing problems, and family problems.

-- Each family is allowed "ten best interest days" that may be used for excused absences when they are clearly in the best interest of the child.
-For example; out of town with family, out of town visitors, moving, or reasons at the discretion of the Director. - A child may be terminated from the program if he/she accumulates three (3) unexcused absences throughout the year. - If a child is absent for (3) three consecutive days without contacting the preschool, the child may be terminated from the program. - All children are subject to a 60-day assessment period in order for us to establish that the program will meet the child's needs.
-During this time the teacher will be communicating with the parent if there seems to be a problem.
+Parents must sign their child out using a full legal signature. - When a child has not been picked up within 15 min. of dismissal and no parent contact has been received the following steps will be taken: - The staff will try to contact the parent; - Persons on the emergency card, furnished by the parent, will be contacted in the order listed, to locate an authorized person to pick the child up immediately; - o The Preschool Program Director or the Site Supervisor will be contacted. - Attendance includes excused absences by children because of illness/quarantine of the child and/or family, family emergency, and court ordered visitation, medical/dental/vision appointments of the child and/or family, or a reason which is clearly in the best interest of child (deploying parent, family visit). - Family emergencies will be an excused absence.
+Examples: severe illness of close relative, broken down car, housing problems, and family problems. - Each family is allowed "ten best interest days" that may be used for excused absences when they are clearly in the best interest of the child.
+For example; out of town with family, out of town visitors or moving. - If a child is absent for (3) three consecutive days without contacting the preschool, the teacher and/or the office will contact the family.
+At this time, we will need verification that the student will be returning. - All children are subject to a 60-day assessment period in order for us to establish that the program will meet the child's needs.
+During this time the teacher will be communicating with the parent and our Director if there seems to be a problem.